Curious about the ZYIA activewear MLM? This post is for you! I recently joined the company and am eager to share what I’ve learned with you.

 I want to clear that up a bit.
 I’ll start by explaining why you shouldn’t be afraid of MLMs in general, or at least think twice before writing them off completely.

 MLMs use individuals to market their products.
 They rely on teams of people that are built by word-of-mouth.
+(AKA direct selling.)
 They reward people by allowing them to compound their earnings by onboarding others.
 This is where that “multi-level” concept comes in.
 Income is compounded by levels.
 The MLM business model is just a hard concept to understand if you’re new to it.

 What’s important to note is that the success of the company relies on the individual’s success.
 And to break it down even further, the success of each individual is dependent on his/her team’s success.